stovc/pegp/README.md

 ![](https://hackmd.io/_uploads/SkgRb1tS2.png)

 For assessment:

-The scripts and data received by Evgeny Kovalenko student are located in a separate directory `Evgeny_work`
+The scripts (written together with the supervisor) and example of data received by Evgeny Kovalenko student are located in a separated directory `Evgeny_work`